Heasley Encourages Mail-in Ballots

 “This provides voters a secure, convenient method to vote.”

 May 18 is the last day to update your voter registration.
-If anyone wants to be mailed a paper application, needs help, or has questions, call 1-877-VOYESPA (option 3).
+If anyone wants to be mailed a paper application, needs help, or has questions, call 1-877-VOTESPA (1-877-868-3772 – option 3).
 More information is available at VotesPA.com.

 Commissioners Heasley, Brosius, and Tharan also approved an agreement with Dominion Voting Systems for an Image Cast Central Scanner in the amount of $4,192.50 with an annual license and a warranty fee of $1,650 beginning 2021.